Frequently Asked Questions

 General Questions

 SDSU will regularly inform students, faculty, staff, alumni, and general community members of timely updates and other news related to SDSU Mission Valley.
 You can receive those updates by signing up for the email list.
+You can also follow SDSU Mission Valley on social media.

 Yes.
 This plan provides a blueprint for the university’s long-term growth.
 The availability of appropriate space for quality education is crucial to SDSU’s future enrollment growth.
-Over time, SDSU Mission Valley could add as many as 15,000 additional students.
+Over time, SDSU Mission Valley could allow as many as 15,000 additional students.

 Plans for the Mission Valley site include: